lp-95/Job-Candidates-App/README.md

    service layer (contains the buisness logic of application) and database.
  - Application contains JUnit tests of the service and controller layers.
  - Application supports Swagger for simpler way to testing RESTful APIs.
- - Application contains the validation of all requests on the Fornt Controller and database layer.
+ - Application contains validation of all requests on the Fornt Controller and database layer.
- - Code has been writed using Lombok Plug-in to avoid writing of constructors, getters, setters...
+ - Code has been writed using Lombok Plug-in to avoid writing constructors, getters, setters...
  - Application contains Resolver to allows exceptions handling